bullmoose20/MK-Docs/docs/komet/faqs.md

     :two: Check the plex logs (container or other) for the "Busy DB Sleeping for 200ms)

-    There is nothing that Komet or our support staff can really do to resolve a 500 error.
+    There is nothing that Kometa or our support staff can really do to resolve a 500 error.

 ## Knowledgebase

 This section aims to provide some insight as to articles/information that we feel is important to document as they may pop up infrequently but often enough to require entry here.

-### Komet 1.20 Release Changes
+### Kometa 1.20 Release Changes

-With the release of Komet 1.20, several changes have been made.
+With the release of Kometa 1.20, several changes have been made.
 Please read the document below thoroughly!

 ??? blank "`metadata_path` and `overlay_path` are now legacy attributes (click to expand).<a class="headerlink" href="#metadata-overlay-path" title="Permanent link">¶</a>"

     <div id="metadata-overlay-path" />

-    The attributes `metadata_path` and `overlay_path` are now legacy, and will likely produce an error `metadata attribute is required` when running Komet.
+    The attributes `metadata_path` and `overlay_path` are now legacy, and will likely produce an error `metadata attribute is required` when running Kometa.

     We have new attributes: `collection_files`, `overlay_files` and `metadata_files` which you can read more about on the [Libraries Attributes page](../config/libraries.md#attributes)

     Whilst this error can be ignored, we strongly advise you to move over to the new attributes, which can be done following this guidance:

-    :fontawesome-solid-1: If your YAML file creates collections or is a Komet Defaults Collection File then it belongs under `collection_files`.
+    :fontawesome-solid-1: If your YAML file creates collections or is a Kometa Defaults Collection File then it belongs under `collection_files`.

-    :fontawesome-solid-2: If your YAML file creates overlays or is a Komet Defaults Overlay File then it belongs under `overlay_files`
+    :fontawesome-solid-2: If your YAML file creates overlays or is a Kometa Defaults Overlay File then it belongs under `overlay_files`

     :fontawesome-solid-3: If your YAML file edits item metadata ([see this example](../files/metadata.md/#__tabbed_1_1)) then it belongs under `metadata_files`